Here's the one thing to do right now to protect yourself after Equifax

 How To Freeze Your Credit Report

-To freeze your credit at Equifax, you'll want to go to freeze.equifax.com.
+To freeze your credit at Equifax, you'll want to go to www.freeze.equifax.com.

 Enter your complete name, address, social security number, and date of birth.
 On the next screen select that you want your credit report frozen.
 Then confirm.
 Write down your PIN code in a secure place when you get it.